lookit/lookit-docs/docs/source/researchers-prep-stimuli.rst

 Putting your stimuli files online
 -----------------------------------

+.. admonition:: HTTPS vs HTTP
+  Wherever you put your stimuli, you need to serve them using HTTPS, meaning your URLs should start with https:// - **not** http://.
+If you use HTTP (not secure) your stimuli may not display at all in modern browsers, and they introduce security risks.
+You can learn more `here <https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content>`_.

 You are responsible for hosting your study stimuli online somewhere.
 You have a variety of options, including:

 * Most universities offer some form of free static web hosting associated with your university account.
 This might be a nice option because (a) it's free and (b) it's actually kind of your IT department's job to help you with it.
 Here are some examples: